How to Handle Customer Service in an Automated Amazon Store

 Q. What’s the best way to handle negative reviews from customer service issues?

-Respond to negative reviews professionally and promptly, ideally within 24-48 hours.
-Acknowledge customer frustration, take responsibility if warranted, and offer specific solutions (refund, replacement, or credit).
-This demonstrates to potential buyers that you take feedback seriously and genuinely care about resolving issues in your automated Amazon store customer service.
+Respond professionally and quickly, ideally within 24 to 48 hours.
+Acknowledge the frustration, take responsibility where warranted, and offer a specific solution, such as a refund, replacement, or credit.
+This shows potential buyers that you take feedback seriously.

 Q. Can I run an automated Amazon store with zero customer support?